blish-hud/blishhud.com/docs/user/troubleshooting.md

 <img src="/img/troubleshooting/windows-1803.png" />

+#### Old Windows 10

 Please ensure you are not running Windows 10 Version 1803.
 If you are, you likely need to update to a more recent version as there appear to be issues with overlays in this version.

 You can check your version of Windows 10:
 1. Press **Windows Key + R** to open the Run dialog.
 2. Type *winver* and press **Enter**.
 3. The resulting dialog will indicate the exact version of Windows you are using.

+#### Nvidia or Radeon post effects

+Check your AMD or Nvidia post processing effects configured to ensure that sharpening or other things are not applied to Blish HUD.
+Having these post processing effects applied to Blish HUD can result in us rendering incorrectly.

 ### 3. Text and/or textures are blurry